Dale Earnhardt Sr. Once Received a Troubling Death Threat Because of His ‘Dirty Driving’

 Dale Earnhardt had no problem being NASCAR’s bad guy

-As any longtime sports fan can tell you, stars aren’t always popular; for everyone who loves Tom Brady, for example, there are plenty who cheer his every mistake.
+As any longtime sports fan can tell you, stars aren’t always popular.
+For every person who loves Tom Brady, for example, plenty cheer for his every mistake.
 In the world of NASCAR, Dale Earnhardt fit that mold perfectly and had no problem playing the villain.

-Take, for example, the famous ‘Pass in the Grass.’
-During a 1987 race, Earnhardt found himself locked in a battle with Bill Elliott.
+Take, for example, the famous “Pass in the Grass.”
+During a 1987 race, Earnhardt was locked in a battle with Bill Elliott.
 Not only did Earnhardt survive a brief foray into the infield, but he came back, engaged in a bit more combat with Elliott, and ultimately won the race.
-Whether you thought it was dirty or not, every race fan saw what happened and couldn’t wait to see what happened next.
+Whether or not you thought it was dirty, every race fan saw what happened and couldn’t wait to see what happened next.

 From then on, Earnhardt’s reputation only grew.
-He drove an iconic black car and was branded “the Ironhead” for his willingness to trade paint; that nickname would later be replaced by ‘the Intimidator’ and ‘the Man in Black,’ both of which speak for themselves.
+He drove an iconic black car and was branded “the Ironhead” for his willingness to trade paint.
+The nickname would later be replaced by ‘the Intimidator’ and ‘the Man in Black,’ both of which speak for themselves.

 Receiving a death threat due to his ‘dirty driving’

-Shortly after the Pass in the Grass took place, an anonymous letter arrived at NASCAR headquarters.
+Shortly after the Pass in the Grass occurred, an anonymous letter arrived at NASCAR headquarters.
 Thanks to Freedom of Information requests by MuckRock and a write-up by Jalopnik, we know that letter contained a threat against Earnhardt’s life.

 “When NASCAR comes north to Poccono [sic], Watkins Glen, and Dover I suggust [sic] you leave Dale Ernhart home,’ the writer explained.
 “If he comes to race I advise him to 1) have some bodyguards, or 2) wear a bullet-proof vest.
 I will be at one track, probably all three with my 30.06.
 When I get a clear shot….”

-The issues apparently stemmed from the Intimidator’s driving; whoever penned the letter felt like he was taking liberties on the track and needed to pay the price.
+The issues apparently stemmed from the Intimidator’s driving.
+Whoever penned the letter felt he was taking liberties on the track and needed to pay the price.